walidshaari/Kubernetes-Certified-Administrator/README-ckad.md

 # Certified Kubernetes Application Developer (CKAD)
-A  curated list of resources that will help you to face your Kubernetes certification.
-Based in the newest policy about 'Resources Allowed', current list will give preference to those materials coming from the allowed sources [kubernetes.io](kubernetes.io).
-Others like Youtube videos, blog resources could be referenced in expectional case due to I still found them useful in my k8s learning journey.

 _Before to start_

 Ensure you have the right version of Kubernetes documentation selected (e.g. v1.16 as of 20th Nov.
 2019 exam) especially for API objects and annotations.
 This release removes several deprecated API's.

 ## Exam Objectives